Multimodal LLMs Can Reason about Aesthetics in Zero-Shot: Methodology

-In response to this challenge, we design two-alternative forced choice (2AFC) task to collect preferences.
-Specifically, we present users with the content, style and two candidate stylization results.
-Users are required to choose the preferred one without the option of tie and skip.
-The probability of preferring \( y_j \) over \( y_i \) is modeled as:
+\textbf{Judgment Collection.} Directly obtaining the complete ranking as in Eq.~\ref{eq:ranks} by asking users to sort many items at once is cognitively demanding and can lead to inconsistent judgments.
+Therefore, inspired by findings in psychometrics~\cite{sullivan2013analyzing,so2023measuring}, we instead employ a two-alternative forced choice (2AFC) task for more efficient judgment collection.
+Specifically, we iteratively present users with the task specification $(c,s)$, along with two candidate artworks \( (y_i, y_j) \).
+Users are required to judge the relatively superior artwork without the option to indicate a tie or skip the comparison.
+We model the judged aesthetic superiority relationship probabilistically:

-where \( Q_i \) represents the latent competence of \( y_i \), conditioned on the specific instance \(c, s\).
+where \( Q_i \) represents a latent aesthetic competence of \( y_i \), conditioned on the task context of \((c, s)\).

-\textbf{Sampling Strategies for 2AFC.} Given the combinatorial complexity of \( \mathcal{C} \times \mathcal{S} \times \mathcal{M} \), exhaustive pairwise comparisons are infeasible.
-Therefore, we generate 2AFC questions by sampling.
-For a specific combination $\mathcal{Y}_{c,s}$, all possible comparisons can be modeled as a complete undirected graph $G(V,E)$, where the node $V$ is the candidate results and $E$ stand for pair-wise comparison.
-We consider two strategies for sampling $E^\prime\subseteq E$. \begin{enumerate} \item \textbf{Global sampling:} Uniformly sample arbitrary number of edges without replacement.
-This approach is suitable for covering a wider range of content and style within a fixed total budget, facilitating model-level ranking.
+\textbf{Sampling Strategies for 2AFC.} Given the combinatorial complexity of \( \mathcal{C} \times \mathcal{S} \times \mathcal{A} \) ($10^7$ in our case), exhaustive pairwise comparisons are infeasible.
+Therefore, we generate 2AFC comparisons by sampling, which reduces to a classical tournament scheduling problem~\cite{landau1951dominance}.
+For a specific candidate set $\mathcal{Y}_{c,s}$, all feasible comparisons can be modeled as complete graph $G(V,E)$, where the node $V \coloneqq \mathcal{Y}_{c,s}$ is the set of candidate results and $E$ stands for pairwise comparisons.
+We consider two strategies for sampling $E^\prime\subseteq E$, corresponding to two real-world scenarios: \begin{enumerate} \item \textbf{Global sampling:} Uniformly sample an arbitrary number of edges without replacement.
+This approach is suitable for covering a wider range of content and style to facilitate the ranking of artists across all tasks.

-\item \textbf{Per-instance sampling:} Sample edges $|E^\prime|\in[|V|-1,|E|]$ such that the sub-graph is connective with maximum node degree uniformness, meaning that each candidates shall be compared with for similar times.
-This is suitable for deriving instance-level ranking. \end{enumerate}
+\item \textbf{Per-task sampling:} Sample edges $|E^\prime|\in[|V|-1,|E|]$ such that the sub-graph is connected with maximum node degree uniformness, meaning that each candidate shall be compared for a similar number of times.
+This is suitable for determining the ranks of artworks within a specific task. \end{enumerate}

-For the per-instance sampling, we solve it by designing a greedy algorithm (described in Appendix.~\ref{supp:human_detail}) that initialize from a minimum spanning tree using Kruskal's algorithm~\cite{kruskal1956shortest} and iteratively add edges with lowest node degree imbalance.

-\textbf{Dealing with Subjectivity in Human Preference.} We deal with two special cases of subjectivity to enhance the consistency of preference annotation in per-instance setup:
+We design a novel greedy algorithm (described in Appendix~\ref{append: algo}) to efficiently achieve the requirements of per-task sampling.